Skip to content

 How big is global fraud?

-According to NASDAQ, USD 485.6bn was lost to fraud scams in 2023.
-The losses are likely to be significantly higher as the true number and value of crimes are not reported.
+Losses are likely to be significantly higher as the true number and value of crimes are not reported.

 Fraud estimates do not include tax evasion, corruption, bribery, embezzlement, business lost to counterfeit goods, or industrial espionage.

-Financial crime by region?
+Financial crime by region

 Who pays for financial crime?